What Happens If You Have a High Debt-to-Income Ratio? Solutions & Lending Options

 Effects of a High DTI

-In general, mortgage lenders and other financial institutions prefer a maximum DTI of 43%.
+Mortgage lenders and other financial institutions usually prefer a maximum DTI of 43%.
 However, lenders prefer to see a debt-to-income ratio below that to demonstrate that your current debts won’t affect your ability to repay your mortgage loan.

 In general, a high DTI insinuates that you struggle to pay your debts on time, and your budget is less flexible for more debt.